clawpack/doc/doc/pyclaw/examples.rst

 Adding new examples
 ========================================
 If you have used PyClaw, we'd love to add your application to the built-in scripts.
-Please contact us on the `claw-users Google group <http://http://groups.google.com/group/claw-users>`_.
+Please contact us on the `claw-users Google group <http://http://groups.google.com/group/claw-users>`_ or just issue a `pull request on Github <http://github.com/clawpack/pyclaw/pulls>`_.